Combating Tax Fraud and Evasion

 How will you benefit

-By the end of the workshop, participants will have:
+By the end of the workshop, participants:

 - Learned about different strategies used to detect tax fraud and evasion, including the platform on Tax Good Governance